 First of all, we need to understand that “forever and ever” (eis tous aionas ton aionon) refers to definite future ages of Earth’s history.
-Secondly, the Greek preposition eis, which means something like “into” or “in”, means that the punishment is destined to take place during those future Ages, not some vague and timeless infinity.
+Secondly, the Greek preposition eis, which means something like “into” or “in”, means that the punishment is destined to carry on into those future Ages, which is not the same as perpetuating into a vague and timeless infinity.
 The “forever and ever” phrase is supposed to focus on the “when” of that future punishment, not the “how long”.

-And when those Days of Judgment come, the “meek” who are destined to “inherit the earth” will, of course, be spared from condemnation and will have the privilege of entering those glorious future Ages of Peace.
-(Matthew 5:5) The evildoers and unrepentant, on the other hand, will find themselves locked out and herded, with Satan and his demons, to their unhappy fate in the Lake of Fire.
+And when those Days of Judgment come, the “meek” who are destined to “inherit the earth” will, of course, be spared from “separation” and will have the privilege of entering those glorious future Ages of Peace.
+(Matthew 5:5) The evildoers and unrepentant, on the other hand, will find themselves locked out, confined to the realm of Hades, or herded, with Satan and his demons, to their unhappy fate in the Lake of Fire.
 And as there are two Ages of glory, peace, and freedom for the righteous, it seems there will also be two ages of misery, shame, and confinement for evildoers.

 But when the Kingdom of God does come, when the “ages of the ages” is established on Earth, then will begin their punishment.
 It will start with Satan being driven out of heaven and “cast to the earth”, then incarcerated – “cast into the bottomless pit.”
 (Revelation 12:8-9, 20:3) And presumably, his angels also, who were “cast out with him” onto the earth, will follow him there.
 Finally, “when the thousand years have expired,” Satan, not having shown the slightest bit of repentance, will reach his final destination and punishment and be “cast into the lake of fire and brimstone.”
 (Revelation 20:7,10)